gangstead/lambdalambdalambda/02_create_a_lambda/README.md

   - `zip -r ../webhook-lambda.zip  *`
   - Make sure the files are in the root level of the zip and not one level deep.
 Otherwise you will get errors like "Cannot find module '/var/task/index'"
   - AWS calls this a "Deployment Package."
 It has all the files and dependencies necessary, but tells nothing about where or how to deploy the Lambda
+- **NOTE** This response format for responding to an API Gateway (HTTP / rest endpoint for a lambda) was hard to track down: https://aws.amazon.com/premiumsupport/knowledge-center/malformed-502-api-gateway/

 # Create lambda